 Extending Beijing’s influence

-Beyond an extension of the country’s political influence, greater renminbi prevalence would offer China the benefit of reduced costs in cross-border trade and a significant reduction in currency risk, certainly no small feat given the sheer volume of global goods that move through China, but which are invoiced in USD.
-The ability to accrue greater seigniorage (revenue from the issue of money) and borrow large quantities from abroad, both cheaply and in its own currency, would also be of great strategic benefit to the country.
+Beyond an extension of the country’s political influence, greater renminbi prevalence would offer China the benefit of reduced costs in cross-border trade and a significant reduction in currency risk.
+Given the sheer volume of global goods that move through China but are invoiced in USD, this alone would represent a considerable improvement for the country’s standing in international trade.
+The ability to accrue greater seigniorage (revenue from the issue of money) and borrow large quantities from abroad, both cheaply and in its own currency, would also be of great strategic benefit to the Chinese economy.
 That said, capital controls, limited RMB convertibility and a not-yet mature financial sector are still major roadblocks ahead.
 This inevitably begs the question, just how far is Beijing willing to go?

 Did you know?Used as a mechanism to maintain stability, a “crawling peg” refers to a band of rates around which a currency with a fixed exchange rate is allowed to fluctuate.
 The currency is routinely bought and sold in order to maintain a rate within the authorised range.